 Virgin Atlantic samples over 500 dishes just to get the right one, which is one of the reasons why it made it on our list of the top 10 best international airline cuisines.
-Like many airlines, Virgin Atlantic offers you customised meal options including afternoon tea and snacks from their Graze menu.
+Like many airlines, Virgin Atlantic offers you customized meal options including afternoon tea and snacks from their Graze menu.

 For starters, you can sip on spicy butternut soup (perfect for vegetarians), or the tomato, mozzarella and micro basil salad.
 After you’ve had your appetizer, move on to the main course, where you can choose from seafood linguine, Keralan curry, or a tender breast of chicken served on a potato cake with spinach, Girolle mushrooms and vegetable pearls.
 Finish off your meal with warm chocolate salted caramel pudding, or the apple blackberry crisp tart.

 Cuisines offered on Korean Air are healthy, delicious, fresh, authentic and absolutely divine.
 Their courses include an appetizer, a main course with side dishes and a dessert for everyone to enjoy.
 From farm to fly, rib eye steak, beef ribs and chicken dishes, to the famous Jedong Korean Ginseng Chicken Soup, bibimbap, pumpkin nutritious rice, and Korean Style Dongchimi noodles—Korean Air serve only the world’s finest in the sky.